UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/prerequisites.md

 ## Ganache

-Ganache-CLI was already installed via `npm install` and now we will use it to run a test-chain with this command:
+Ganache-CLI was already installed via `npx lerna bootstrap` and now we will use it to run a test-chain with this command:

 ```bash
 npx ganache-cli -p 9545 -e 1000000 -l 10000000